 For each of the 36 sites (containing 5 plots each), we captured imagery over the surrounding ~40 hectares of forested area using north-south aerial transects.
 For XXXXX sites, we surveyed less surrounding area in order to maintain visual and radio communication with the aircraft during flight (Table XXXXXX; as a supplement, I think; Columns: Site, forest, elevation, rep, CWD, surveyed area, survey date).

 We preprogrammed transect paths using Map Pilot for DJI on iOS (hereafter Map Pilot) (Easy 2018).
 All transects tracked the terrain and their altitude remained approximately constant at 120 meters above ground level in order to maintain consistent ground sampling distance in the imagery.
-Ground level was based on a 1-arc-second digital elevation model (Farr et al. 2007) and we implemented terrain following using Map Pilot.
+Ground level was based on a 1-arc-second digital elevation model (Farr et al. 2007) and we implemented terrain using Map Pilot.
 For this analysis, we dropped 4 sites whose imagery was of insufficient quality to process.

 Structure from motion (SfM) processing requires highly overlapping images, especially in densely vegetated areas.
 We planned transects with 90% forward overlap and 90% side overlap at 100 meters below the lens.
 Thus, with flights being at 120 meters above ground level, we achieved slightly higher than 90/90 overlap for objects 20 meters tall or shorter (91.6/91.6 overlap at the ground).
 Overlap values were based on focal length (3.6mm), sensor width (6.2mm), and image dimension (4000x3000 pixels) parameters of the Zenmuse X3 camera.
 Images were captured at a constant rate of 1 image every 2 seconds for both cameras.
 A forward overlap of 90% at 100 meters translates to a flight speed of approximately 6.45 m/s and a side overlap of 90% at 100 meters translates to transects approximately 17.2 meters apart.
 The Rededge camera has a different focal length (5.4mm), sensor width (4.8mm), and image dimension (1280x960 pixels), which translates to image overlap of 80.7/80.7 at 100m below the lens and 83.9/83.9 at ground level.
 Approximately 1900 photos were captured over each 40 hectare survey area for each camera.